 It depends :)

 In my opinion, I can and have handled most weddings on my own and have not felt the need for a second photographer to be there.
-I do shoot with two camera bodies at a time, with different lenses on each camera.
+I do shoot with two cameras at a time, with a different lens on each camera.
 This allows me to capture an abundant amount of photographs that look different from one camera to the other.
 I move around a ton during the ceremony (providing it's at least 10 minutes or more) to get different angles and perspectives.

 The only times when I highly recommend having a second photographer (one whom I hire and bring with me) is if you are having a very large wedding.
 What does a large wedding look like?
 In my professional experience, if you are having a bridal party with more than 12 people and a guest list of more than 150 people, having a second photographer makes things run a lot smoother.
 If getting ready photos are important for both parties, I am usually with the bride while the second hangs with the guys.
 A lot more can get done in a shorter amount of time when there is a second photographer, as I cannot be everywhere at once (I wish I could!)